MIDS-scaling-up/v3/week01/hw/Readme.md

 ## 3. Configure Operating System to run from SSD

 # WARNING: This is a destructive process and will wipe your SSD.
-### Note: This process assumes that your SSD is at /dev/sda, which is the standard device location.
+### Note: This process assumes that your SSD is at /dev/sda, which is the standard device location for a USB device on both the Nano and the Xavier NX.
 The `lsblk` command will show you the device name for your system.

 ### Note 2: It is advised to run lsblk after each reboot to ensure that the Jetson is using the correct boot device.